DanielLMcGuire/Phasor/README.md

 Phasor *does not* have a traditional garbage collector, the entire toolchain makes use of a unified type system, which provides C++ RAII support to the runtime, stdlib, and FFI interfaces.

-Memory management is deterministic, you set variables to null or do nothing and let the runtime clear them at shutdown.
+Memory management is deterministic, the compiler will compute usage, and destroy objects at end of scope, or outside a block the runtime clear them at shutdown.

+You can also use `free("varName");`.

 See [Language Features](#language-features) for more info on memory management.